 Later, look for little tadpoles swimming around.
 Come back every few days and you can watch as the tadpoles lose their tails, grow legs, and leap away as adult frogs!

 - Enjoy our many frog resources.

-National Wildlife Federation has many crafts and recipes with a frog theme, so if your family gets into observing frogs, you can extend that fun!
+The National Wildlife Federation has many crafts and recipes with a frog theme, so if your family enjoys observing frogs, you can extend that fun with these activities:

-- For teachers, we have this Call of the Wild lesson plan about frog calls and the frog life cycle.
+- For teachers, we have a Call of the Wild lesson plan about frog calls and the frog life cycle.